-On March 28, 1942 part of a formation of B-26s flown from Amberley Field to Garbutt Field near Townsville, and afterwards taxied down Duckworth Stree to park at Stock Route Airfield in front of the home of the Cardell family.
+On March 28, 1942 part of a formation of B-26s flown from Amberley Field to Garbutt Field near Townsville, and afterwards taxied down Duckworth Street to park at Stock Route Airfield in front of the home of the Cardell family.

 Wings Around Us by Rodney G. Cardell page 24:

 On April 5, 1942 took off from Garbutt Field at 1:30pm piloted by 1st Lt.
 Robert R. Hatch with co-pilot 2nd Lt.
 Jay Zeamer and navigator 2nd Lt.
 Carrol W. Casteel, armed with four 500 lbs bombs on a flight to 7-Mile Drome near Port Moresby to stage for its first combat mission.
 The flight included ten B-26s, most from the 19th Bomb Squadron along with six B-25 Mitchells from the 3rd Bomb Group.
 During the flight, one B-26 aborted the mission due to engine trouble while the remainder landed at 7 Mile around evening.